<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252792808246260&amp;ev=PageView&amp;noscript=1">

 6. Share Behind the Scenes Photo Posts on Social Media

 These are also a great way to showcase staff and other happenings at branches and business events.
 You should always share any outreach or community service events your staff participates in, to show the good works that Credit Unions and Banks do for their communities.
-Here's a nice example that tags a non-profit this credit union made a donation to:
+Here's a nice example of a credit union participating in a community book drive:

 7. Share Other Local Business Posts